absolute-quantum/cats-blender-plugin/README.md

 #### 0.9.1
 - **Model:**
+  - Join meshes now applies all transforms
   - Fixed files with capital letters in the file extension not importing correctly
 - **Translations:**
   - Greatly improved translations by using a new internal dictionary
   - Greatly improved translation speed
   - Added "Translate Everything" button
+  - No longer removes rigidbodies and joints
+    - Only Fix Model removes them now
 - **Visemes:**
   - Shape Keys Mix Intensity slider is back
 - **Credits:**